Multi Scale Identity-Preserving Image-to-Image Translation Network for Low-Resolution Face Recognition: Experiments and Results

-The SCface dataset consists of 130 identities.
-Since there is no high resolution pair for natural low resolution faces, we did not train our model on this dataset and only evaluated our model on it.
-In the first testing setup, we designated the high-resolution frontal faces as galleries and the other faces from five different cameras and 3 various distances (1m, 2.6m and 4.7m) as probes.
-In the second setup, we have selected 50 images for each identity from the nearest camera (1m) as galleries and the rest from the 2.6m distance as probes.
-We did not fine-tune our model on this dataset and it was only trained on the VGGface2 data set.
+SCface is a database of static images of human faces.
+Images were taken in uncontrolled indoor environment using five video surveillance cameras of various qualities.
+Database contains 4160 static images (in visible and infrared spectrum) of 130 identities.
+Since there is no high-resolution pair for natural low-resolution faces, we did not train or fine-tune our model on this data set and only evaluated our model on it.
+We carried out two sets of experiments with two different protocols as defined in \cite{yang2017discriminative}.
+In the first testing setup, we designated the high-resolution frontal faces as galleries and the other faces from five different cameras and 3 various distances (1 meter, 2.6 meters and 4.7 meters) as probes.
+In the second setup, we have selected 50 images for each identity from the nearest camera (1 meter) as galleries and the rest from the 2.6m distance as probes.
 We resized the images to 64x64 and then upsampled them to 128x128 with bicubic interpolation to feed them to the model.
-We concatenated the embeddings of both upsampled face and super resolved version to increase the performance.
+We concatenated the embeddings of both upsampled face and super-resolved version to increase the performance.

 As depicted in Table \ref{Rank1_scface_ex1} and \ref{Rank1_scface_ex2}, our model is the best performing model.
-Considering the fact that our model was not trained on this dataset, the demonstrated performance shows the considerable generalizability of our proposed model.
-This is especially critical in real-world low resolution face recognition applications.
+Considering the fact that our model was not trained on this data set, the demonstrated performance shows the considerable generalizability of our proposed model.
+This is especially critical in real-world low-resolution face recognition applications.